Research

 in LMFDB, Computation, and Number Theory (LuCaNT 2025), July 7-11, 2025.

 Research conducted through the MIT Math Department's SPUR program.
 My mentors were Sam Schiavone and Edgar Costa.
-I presented this paper in LuCaNT 2025.
+I presented this paper in LuCaNT 2025 and in JMM 2026.

 Complexity of 2D Snake Cube Puzzles